nordbymikael/microsoft-partner-center/README.md

 ## Preparation

 ### Dependencies on other modules
-The module has no dependencies on other PowerShell modules, and the cmdlets are based on REST APIs provided by Microsoft.
+The module has no dependencies on other Powershell modules, and the functions' functionality is based on Graph API.

 ### Access token and API permissions
-To use the module, you will use the New-CMPCAccessToken cmdlet to obtain an access token which will be used by the other cmdlets.
+To use the module, you will use the Connect-CMPC function to obtain an access token which will be used by the other functions.
+The authorization will be fully managed by the backend of the module.
 The module requires the "DelegatedAdminRelationship.ReadWrite.All" API permission in the access token to function.
-The New-CMPCAccessToken cmdlet also uses a client secret to authenticate.

-Follow the steps below to create an app registration with the correct API permissions and the client secret:
+Follow the steps below to create an app registration with the correct API permissions and a client secret to authenticate:
 1. Sign in to Entra admin center at least as an Application Administrator
 2. Browse to "Identity -> Applications -> App registrations"
 3. Click on "New registration" and provide the following information